An infinite-dimensional approach to path-dependent Kolmogorov equations: The stochastic equation

 with continuous embeddings.
-We remark that $\aC$, $\sC$ and $\sD$ are dense in $\sL^p$ while neither $\aC$ nor $\sC$ are dense in $\sD$.
-The choice for the interval $[-T,0]$ is made in accordance with most of the classical literature on delay equations.\\ Notice that the space $\aC$ has not the structure of a product space; notice also that it is isomorphic to the space $C([-T,0];\bR^d)$.\\ As said above, we consider a family $b=\left\{b_t\right\}_{t\in[0,T]}$ of functions $b_t:D([0,t];\bR^d)\rightarrow\bR^d$ adapted to the canonical filtration and we formulate the path dependent stochastic differential equation
+We remark that $\aC$, $\sC$ and $\sD$ are dense in $\sL^p$ while neither $\aC$ nor $\sC$ are dense in $\sD $.
+The choice for the interval $[-T,0]$ is made in accordance with most of the classical literature on delay equations.

+Notice that the space $\aC$ has not the structure of a product space; notice also that it is isomorphic to the space $C ([-T,0];\bR ^d )$.